 - Not all forms of Carolina pest control involve toxic solutions

 - In the event of major pest infestations, few homeowners can effectively apply DIY pest management solutions.

-The good news: Organic pest control and IPM (Integrated Pest Management) offer reliable control while also providing moms and dads the peace of mind that minimal or no toxic chemicals are in use.
+There is good news for parents that are concerned about pest control and the safety of their children.
+Organic pest control and IPM (Integrated Pest Management) offer reliable control while also providing moms and dads the peace of mind that minimal or no toxic chemicals are in use.

 - Immediately remove any and all liquid spills or food droppings

 - Monitor the kitchen counters, floors, sinks and tables, leaving no traces of food and no dirty plates in the sink

 - Routinely clean under the dishwasher, fridge, stove and appliances on counters